TheRealOrange/acidvis/README.md

 ### cloud mode combinatorics

 Given $N$ base coefficients and polynomial degree $M$, cloud mode generates all $N^{M+1}$ possible polynomials by placing each base coefficient at each position.
-Each combination index is treated as a base-$N$ number where each digit selects which base coefficient fills that position.
+Each combination index is treated as a $\text{base-}N$ number where each digit selects which base coefficient fills that position.

 It would be prohibitively computationally expensive to perform root-finding on tens of thousands of polynomials every frame during drag operations.
 Several optimizations make this tractable:

 #### incremental solving

 The observation is that the roots have to morph continuously.
 When a base coefficient moves slightly, most roots also move slightly.
-Instead of full re-solving, we can:
+Instead of full re-solving every frame, we can:

 1. Estimates new root positions using first-order approximation (implicit differentiation of $P(r) = 0$)
 2. Uses only Stage 3 of Jenkins-Traub to refine from these estimates